-By electronically accepting this Award Agreement via the Stock Plan Service Provider's web portal, the Participant hereby acknowledges and accepts the grant of the Option described in this Award Agreement, and expressly acknowledges and agrees to be bound by the terms and conditions of the Plan, the Award Notice, this Award Agreement and the following US State Addendum and Country Addendum.
+By electronically accepting this Award Agreement via the Stock Plan Service Provider's web portal, the Participant hereby acknowledges and accepts the grant of the Option described in this Award Agreement, and expressly acknowledges and agrees to be bound by the terms and conditions of the Plan, the Award Notice, this Award Agreement.
 Further, the Participant hereby expressly acknowledges and agrees that all decisions and determinations of the Committee with respect to the Option and the Option Shares shall be final, conclusive and binding upon the Participant.